Stacky fans and tropical moduli in polymake: Moduli of tropical curves

+The second barycentric subdivision of the link is a finite simplicial complex.
+After appropriately identifying on the boundary of this complex, we obtain the moduli cell corresponding to $K_4$:

+That output is the reduced integral homology of the $5$-sphere, which agrees with the aforementioned fact \cite{ACP19} that $\link(\MM_{K_4}) \simeq S^5$.
+To get an idea of the size of the computation, we can access the face numbers of the moduli cell:

 The \emph{honeycomb curves} form the locus in $\MM_3$ of tropically smooth $K_4$ plane curves.
 The name is derived from the \enquote{honeycomb triangulations}; see the Section \enquote{Honeycombs} in \cite{BJMS15}.
-By Theorem~\ref{theorem:M3}, case {\rm (000)}, the locus of honeycomb curves in $\MM_{K_4}$ is the polyhedral cone in $X_1$ defined by
+The locus of honeycomb curves in $\MM_{K_4}$, computed in \cite[Theorem 5.1]{BJMS15}, is the polyhedral cone in $X_1$ defined by